Many of our students have gone on to achieve further academic success. Read their stories below.

 At 16, Helen Woolner was pregnant and about to ditch school.
 She came to He Huarahi Tamariki “for the free lunch” and developed a love of learning.

 Helen was the face of the Victoria University graduation ceremony in May 2009 in the Dominion Post.
 Helen completed her BSc in Chemistry and went on to complete her Masters.
 Her thesis is titled “The Isolation for Secondary Metabolites from Tongan Marine Organisms”.
-Helen is currently enrolled in a PhD programme at Victoria University.
+Helen is currently completing her PhD at Victoria University.

 “Coming to HHT changed my life.
 It gave me the confidence and opportunity to finish my schooling and go to university.”

 HHT is very proud of Helen’s achievements.
 She was our guest speaker at prize giving in 2012 and urged students to “follow your dreams, grasp every opportunity and take help when it is offered”.

 “Since having Kayden my life has completely changed and with it my view on education.
 Now, because of my son and because of He Huarahi Tamariki, I absolutely love learning.

 I didn’t want to end up the stereotypical teen parent – staying home doing little with my life.